danielharrell/open-eyes-lect-2017-18/Open.md

 this to Bergson.)

 #### Leftovers from outline

+- To see this same implication from a different direction, recall how we say our eyes are open, merely to mean we are awake.
+This again captures how we seem to see *through* our eyes to a whole world outside us---as if they were transparent.
+Or boundless.
+As if they provided a medium for sight rather than a boundary, and *carried* us to what we see rather than containing it.
+We call our eyes open, in short, as if they were boundless.

+- Later make more point of how our eyes carry us to what we see rather than containing it.
+But this is also again to speak figuratively.
+And the distance between the figurative and the literal, in this case, might well be the distance between the boundless and the bounded.
+Our eyes cannot be open, after all, just like our eyelids, or even like a lidless jar---the eyes of Leontius notwithstanding.

 - To answer this question, we might return to our partial sense, where true openness was bounded, and try to complete